Appearance

 },

--- Remove fields not in template during data reconciliation
+-- If it will remove fields not in template during data reconciliation

 -- Batch processing settings